NickFoodz/Not-Scrabble/README.md

 Milestone 3
 - Entering a blank tile sometimes does not show the placed tile's letter *FIXED*
 - Selecting a tile from the rack and then selecting a second tile from the rack without placement will disable the first
+- Selecting exchange while not selecting tiles to swap may cause your turn to pass with nothing being exchanged.

 ***************************************************************************************************************